Who We Are and What We Do

 Carry out the promise of Community Action which

-“The Community Action Agency changes peoples’ lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
+“…changes peoples’ lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community and are dedicated to helping people help themselves and help each other.”

 The Darlington County Community Action Agency (DCCAA) is a public, non-profit agency that was established in 1965 by the County Delegation under the authority granted by the General Assembly of South Carolina in Act #314 as part of the Great Society programs under President Lyndon B. Johnson’s War on Poverty.
-As the county’s designated poverty prevention agency, DCCAA is responsible for the fulfillment of the Economic Opportunity Act, including “securing all available local, state, and federal resources to assist low income families and low-income individuals to attain the skills, knowledge, and motivation to become self-sufficient.”
+As the county’s designated poverty prevention agency, DCCAA is responsible for the fulfillment of the Economic Opportunity Act, including “securing all available local, state, and federal resources to assist low-income families and low-income individuals to attain the skills, knowledge, and motivation to become self-sufficient.”